Yale-BIM/f21-assignments/assignment-3/README.md

     <kbd>
     <img src="docs/rviz_camera.png" width="300"/>
     </kbd>

+        > If parts of the robot are displayed in the camera plugin image, then you can remove them by temporarily disabling the RobotModel plugin in Rviz.

     Once the image that is published by the virtual_camera.py script is consistent with what the Camera plugin shows in RViz, record a ROS [bag](http://wiki.ros.org/Bags)